finnito/Science/content/12phy/as91173/markdown/1-static-electricity.md

 # Starter

-Brainstorm with the people around you what you know about electricity from Year 9 and 10.

-Write it on the board when ready!
+Take 5 minutes and brainstorm in your book all the things that you can remember off the top of your head about electricity from Year 10 Science.
 ---

 # Static Electricity

-Static electricity has many hilarious effects, from Tesla coils, to lightning & making your hair stand on end.
-But it all depends on charge!
+Static electricity has many effects - some dangerous, some hilarious, but they all depend on charge!

 ![Static Electricity](assets/1-static-electricity.jpg "Static Electricity"){ width=50% }